The rise, fall and resonance of ESPN Esports

 Kaufman — at the time a senior deputy editor running ESPN Insider, the website’s premium content offering — asked who was in charge of esports.
 Millman said no one, and asked if he wanted it, Kaufman recalled.

-A 35-year veteran of sports media, Kaufman was already overseeing fantasy sports and gambling, but esports would be an entirely new venture.
+A 25-year veteran of sports media, Kaufman was already overseeing fantasy sports and gambling, but esports would be an entirely new venture.
 “Just so you know,” Kaufman told Millman, “I don’t know anything about it.”

 A couple weeks later, Millman called Kaufman and said esports coverage would go to him.
 Kaufman asked for a timeline and details.
 “Go figure it out,” Millman told him.